 Perhaps it was a matter of becoming secure with the new orchestra and venue, but the final two of the seven seem the most compelling, repeating the excellence of the earlier cycle.
 Although a full three minutes slower, the insistent rhythm of the Seventh is subsumed by gentle progress and a stodgy trio is redeemed by a steadfast finale fueled by unusually prominent tympani.
 The Fourth, well-proportioned with all its pieces fitting together convincingly, is only slightly slower and nicely balanced with just enough energy to create a coherent whole.
 Completion of the Beethoven symphony cycle would await the next year with a similarly well-balanced Second centered around a ravishingly gorgeous Adagio and a remarkably effective Beethoven Ninth which achieves impressive power that complements rather than overrides an outpouring of lyricism and stands in marked contrast to a 1947 London concert in which (in nine fewer minutes) he unleashed the full realm of Beethoven's wide-ranging conception.
 Incidentally, the 1959 Beethoven Ninth had a genesis even more curious than its mono predecessor – the first three movements were cut in five late January sessions under the usual arrangements in Los Angeles but Walter reportedly was dissatisfied with West Coast choruses and so the final choral movement was made in two April sessions in New York where the "Columbia Symphony" was an entirely different orchestra.
 Also to be cherished is an exquisitely sweet, if deliberately undernourished, January 1961 Beethoven Violin Concerto with Zino Francescatti.

 Mahler – Walter's most ambitious undertaking of the stereo era, the Mahler Symphony # 2 ("Resurrection"), was another type of hybrid, as the first two movements were made in New York with the Philharmonic on February 18, 1957 in Walter's last recording session before his heart attack and then completed back in New York a year later on February 17 and 21, 1958.
 It also stands as one of the very few works he had not recorded before; reportedly he was upset with, but ultimately acceded to, his producers' insistence that he remake his core repertoire rather than add to it, thus threatening to deprecate and condemn his recent monaural body of work with the Philharmonic to obsolescence.
 While still garnering critical plaudits (Robert Marsh lauds it as "a landmark" and "how early Mahler ought to go if the genius is to show"), I tend to agree more with Tony Duggan who calls Walter's stereo Resurrection well-balanced and an "essential recording" and yet "a little limited in range and detail. … [T]here is more to be gleaned from this work and the fact that Walter does not do so is not a reflection of any inadequacies on his part, merely a reflection of the kind of man and artist he was, especially at that time of his life."
 For me, Mahler drenched his Resurrection with primal emotion and Walter's account, while far from dull, is overly cautious and polite, especially when compared to his somewhat more venturesome 1948 Vienna Philharmonic concert.
 Having witnessed its creation as Mahler finished the orchestral score and having prepared the piano reduction, it's true that Walter was more immersed in the Resurrection than anyone other than the composer himself, but that had been in 1896 and much water had passed under the proverbial bridge since then.
-Indeed, his reading pales beside those of Klemperer, Mahler's only other protégé to have recorded the Resurrection, both in the studio (1963) and a Munich concert (1965) (plus an atypically frenetic 1951 Amsterdam concert), even though, late in his own life, Klemperer was hardly known for unbridled intensity.
+Indeed, his reading pales beside those of Otto Klemperer, Mahler's only other protégé to have recorded the Resurrection, both in the studio (1963) and a Munich concert (1965) (plus an atypically frenetic 1951 Amsterdam concert), even though, late in his own life, Klemperer was hardly known for unbridled intensity.

 Beyond a lovely but needless remake of the Symphony # 1 that dissipates much of the stormy energy of the 1954 version, Walter's stereo sessions bestowed two thoroughly absorbing Mahler recordings.
 Walter characterized Das Lied von der Erde as having been written in the shadow of death, as Mahler recently had been diagnosed with an incurable heart defect.
-Although Walter was hardly young at the time of his acclaimed 1936 Vienna Das Lied concert, now he could more fully identify with the work in light of his own medical deterioration.
-His April 1960 recording had further special resonance, as it was made in conjunction with a festival marking Mahler's centennial and the 50th anniversary of his first season as Music Director of the New York Philharmonic, an orchestra dear to Walter and with which this would be his last recording (and the related concert his last podium appearance).
+Although Walter was hardly young at the time of his acclaimed 1936 Vienna Das Lied concert, now he could more fully identify with the work in light of his own advancing age and medical deterioration.
+His April 1960 recording had further special resonance, as it was made in conjunction with a festival marking Mahler's centennial and the 50th anniversary of his first season as Music Director of the New York Philharmonic, an orchestra dear to Walter and with which this would be his last recording (and the related concert his last appearance with it).
 Paced at a far slower 63 minutes, the former drive is subsumed within a full-blooded depth and autumnal richness, radiating extraordinary sheen and polish.
 His mezzo-soprano soloist, Mildred Miller, effortlessly flits within the Philharmonic's variegated shade.
 The sheer beauty of the performance is as though Walter, like his mentor, sought to affirm his life by distilling his art into an enduring personal retrospective statement.
 The entire concluding song reportedly was secured in a single 29-minute first take.
 Walter was so pleased that after returning to California he recorded Miller in Mahler's Songs of a Wayfarer, and then Brahms's Alto Rhapsody the following year.

 Fittingly, Walter's valedictory recording of Mahler was of his final work, the Symphony # 9.
 It, too, is a profoundly stirring reflection of life slipping away, from both composer and conductor.
 In Walter's hands the first climax sets the tone – the surging music builds and builds to a sustained leading note, its expectant power and triumph fueled by roiling tympani, only to glide ever so smoothly into an exhausted target chord.
-I've never heard a more poignant moment in any Mahler record.
+I've never heard a more poignant moment in any Mahler recording.
 While others have treated the work – and especially its inner Lander and Rondo-Burlesque movements – more forcefully, Walter's achievement is a unique meeting of artists' minds in which even the rough edges of life ultimately become viewed from a softened vista.
 In a heartfelt tribute after Walter succumbed to a final heart attack in February 1962, Columbia issued it in a memorial gatefold with an especially touching back cover graced by Walter's hands and baton.

 Bruckner – … and Bruckner.
 Many past conductors most active in Mahler (Mitropoulos, Bernstein, Abravanel) tended to shun Bruckner, while many of Bruckner's prime enthusiasts (Furtwängler, Abendroth, Knappertsbusch, Celibidache) ignored Mahler.
 Along with Klemperer, Walter advocated both, although aside from the 1953 Philharmonic Te Deum his only studio Bruckner recordings arrived with his stereo series.
 If the energy of his stereo Mahler can disappoint, his 1960 Bruckner Fourth compensates with a superlative reading offsetting generally slow pacing with crisp textures, carefully-graded dynamics, responsive tempo adjustments and an especially atmospheric Adagio full of foreboding.
 Alas, the outer movements of his Seventh sound tired, with strong dynamics but little tempo variation beyond slowing for climaxes, and indeed they were made during his penultimate March 1961 sessions as health issues presumably were sapping his vitality.
 The middle movements come off better – crisp, potent climaxes relieve the sustained mood of the Adagio and a lively Scherzo is only slightly dimmed by a drowsy trio.
 Given Walter's own deteriorating constitution, one might assume a special degree of identification with the Ninth, with which Bruckner struggled during his own final years and left incomplete.
 Indeed, while never trying to approach the sheer fury of Furtwangler's miraculous 1944 Berlin reading, a 1946 Walter Philharmonic concert had pliancy, momentum and a scorching Scherzo.
 His 1959 stereo outing is a full eight minutes slower with luminous, transparent textures, finely-tuned balances and a rather genial outlook, a gentle stroll into the twilight with head held high rather than fumbling with trepidation into the spooky uncertainty of looming darkness, as though strife and resistance against fate no longer seemed relevant after Walter's own brush with death.
 By coming to view Bruckner's complex grappling with mortality as idealized, spiritual harmony, Walter perhaps illuminated the composer's naïve and sincere religious faith.